fabtools/fabtools/README.md

 `fabtools` makes it easier to manage system users, packages, databases, etc.

-`fabtools` includes a number of low-level actions, as well as a higher level interface called `icanhaz`.
+`fabtools` includes a number of low-level actions, as well as a higher level interface called `require`.

-Using `icanhaz` allows you to use a more declarative style, similar to Chef or Puppet.
+Using `require` allows you to use a more declarative style, similar to Chef or Puppet.

 Example
 =======